ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-3.md

 }
 ```

-The detail is in the Razor code.
+The majority of the work is in the Razor code.
 1. There's no Html code, it's all components.
 We'll look at UI components in detail on the next article.
 2. The layout is based on Bootstrap grids.
 3. Column size dictated control size.
-4. `UILoader` only loads it's content when we have a reocrd to display.
+4. `UILoader` only loads it's content when we have a record to display.

+> This now looks very much like an XML editor configuration file!

 ```html
 @namespace Blazor.Database.Components